Beehive Science and Technology Academy: Learning environment

-Beehive has a student–teacher ratio of 1:25.
+Beehive has a student–teacher ratio of 1:50.
 Students are placed in classes based on their math skills.
 Their skills in math and other core subjects are monitored throughout the year with research-based adaptive testing.
 Tutoring is offered by teachers weekly after school.
-Field tri]s provide additional learning and socializing skills.
+Field trips provide additional learning and socializing skills.
 Each year local, expedition, and out-of-state college trips are offered to students.
 Each spring, students have the opportunity to go to Europe with faculty and parents.

 Clubs meet weekly in the following areas: AMSP (Advanced Math & Science Program), FIRST Robotics Competition, FIRST Tech Challenge, FIRST LEGO League, chess, National Honor/Junior Honor Society, structural engineering, anatomy and dissection club, Mathcounts, world cultures, glee club, jewelry club, yearbook, and more.
 Some of the clubs' achievements are: third place FTC Robotics team 2010–2011, 23rd place FIRST Lego League 2010–2011, third place at the FIRST Lego League FIRST Championship, Utah FIRST Lego League State Champions (twice), 18 individual awards/scholarships 2009-2010 Regional Science Fair, 2008-2009 Salt Lake Valley Champion Spelling Bee, and third place in regional 2010-2011 Math Counts.